 ACM handles the bank accounts for sponsored conferences.
 Send email to the ACM Representative to SIGPLAN for an advance.
 Expenses for reimbursement should also be sent to the ACM Representative to SIGPLAN.
 Andrew Black wrote a document after SPLASH 2014 explaining where the money was spent.

 Co-located conferences or workshops make your event more attractive to participants.
 Consider appointing a workshop chair to coordinate them.
 Establish a deadline for submission of workshop proposals.
-You should contact chairs of co-located events and plan the common advance programme, joint technical sessions, joint social events, etc. You should consider workshops on “hot” topics.
+You should contact chairs of co-located events and plan the common advance program, joint technical sessions, joint social events, etc. You should consider workshops on “hot” topics.
 Have the workshop chairs submit a proposal to the SIGPLAN Vice-Chair, as specified in the In-Cooperation or Sponsorship web pages.

 SIGPLAN’s general guideline is that the conference does not provide additional funds to workshops to pay travel or registration costs for workshop organizers, keynote speakers, or other dignitaries.
 This guideline is not strict, and may be broken under certain circumstances.